avnet-iotconnect/avnet-iotc-mtb-ai-baby-monitor/QUICKSTART.md

 ## 12. Verify Connection and Data

-* Switch to the Serial Terminal application and Reset the board
+* Switch to the Serial Terminal application windows
+* Press the *Reset* button on the board
 * After a few seconds, the device will connect, and begin sending telemetry packets similar to the example below:

 ```